 Standard Cost of Attendance

 Financial aid starts with the standard cost of attendance (COA) for a student in the J.D. and LL.M. programs.
 The items listed below form the basis for what the Financial Aid Office can permit in overall financial aid, including student loans.
-Although charges for tuition and fees are not finalized by the University Trustees until June, the following information for the current academic year (2021-2022) can provide you with a guideline for tuition, fees, and related expenses.
-Please keep in mind that an increase to these charges is anticipated for the 2022-2023 academic year.
+The following information is for the 2022-2023 academic year.

 |Student Health Insurance